Mohnish-Sonkusale/Sentiment-Analysis-Movie-Reviews-Using-Machine-Learning/README.md

  pip install -r requirements.txt

 # References
-These links may help you to better understanding of the project idea and techniques used :-
+These links may help you to better understanding of the project idea and techniques used:-

 Natural Language Processing (NLP) : https://ibm.co/38bN03T